Ribocentre-switch/Ribocentre-switch.github.io/docs/GlcN6P.md

 > Gene regulation

-<p>Schematic representation of the mechanism of gene regulation by the GlcN6P riboswitch.
+<font><p>Schematic representation of the mechanism of gene regulation by the GlcN6P riboswitch.
 The GlcN6P riboswitch is located on the glmS mRNA.
 The glmS mRNA translate the protein Glucosmine-6-phosphate synthetase (GlmS).
 GlmS catalyzes conversion of fructose-6-phosphate (Fru6P) and glutamine (Gln) into glutamate (Glu) and glucosamine-6-phosphate (GlcN6P).
 When GlcN6P accumulates cytoplasmically, it binds to the GlcN6P riboswitch domain, activating a latent self-cleavage activity.
 A portion of the 5′ UTR of the glmS gene was cleaved off, leading to reduced expression (gray X) of the GlmS protein.
-This feedback loop allows for fine-tuned regulation of GlcN6P synthesis in response to cellular needs<sup>[2]</sup>.</p>
+This feedback loop allows for fine-tuned regulation of GlcN6P synthesis in response to cellular needs<sup>[2]</sup>.</p></font>
 <table class="table table-bordered" style="table-layout:fixed;width:1000px;margin-left:auto;margin-right:auto;"><tr>
   <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">
   <img src="/images/gene_regulation/GlcN6P_riboswitch_gene_regulation1.svg" alt="drawing" style="width:1000px;margin-top: 0px;margin-bottom: 0px;" >